Police: 1 man kills another, surrenders at Nashville mall

 "I really didn't have time to think that much, but get out of there," she said.

-Metro Nashville Police said in a tweet Thursday that there was no further threat, but officers were sweeping through the mall to make sure.
+Metro Nashville Police said in a tweet Thursday that there was no further threat, but officers were sweeping through the mall to make sure after the shooting.

 Tonya Young said she raced to the scene when she heard about the shooting because her 17-year-old daughter, Victoria Holt, works at one of the shops.

-She later learned that her daughter was unhurt, but remained stuck inside while officers did their work.
+She later learned that her daughter was unhurt, but remained stuck outside while officers did their work.

 "Until I physically lay eyes on her, I'm not going to be ok," Young said.
 "I want to see her; I want to get to her."

-Note: This story has been corrected to show retired California officer lives in Tennessee; ticket booth where suspect surrendered was outside mall, and woman Tonya Young who raced to mall to check on daughter was forced to wait outside.